 - Fall Semester (begins in late August, ends in December)

 - Spring Semester (begins in January, ends in early May)

 Commencement ceremonies are typically held the first week of May.

 Learn more about the Mace, Regent's Medallion and the Torch.

 Admission and Expenses

-The U of M Crookston has restructured the tuition policy in favor of a flat-rate tuition strategy which makes all credits above 13 per semester tuition-free.
+UMN Crookston has restructured the tuition policy in favor of a flat-rate tuition strategy which makes all credits above 13 per semester tuition-free.
 Students who take advantage of the flat rate and graduate in 4 years will pay significantly less and can save nearly $20,000.
-To graduate in 4 years at UMC, a student, on average, must complete 15-16 credits per semester.
+To graduate in four years, a student, on average, must complete 15-16 credits per semester.

 Learn more current tuition and costs details on the Business Affairs Office website.